Explainer: What is at stake with Turkey's Russian air defense deal?

 Why is the United States opposed to the deal?

-The United States says the Russian missile system is not compatible with the NATO defense network and that it could pose a threat to its Lockheed Martin (LMT.N) F-35 stealth fighter jets, an aircraft that Turkey is helping to build and planning to buy.
+The United States says the Russian missile system is not compatible with the NATO defense network and that it could pose a threat to its Lockheed Martin F-35 stealth fighter jets, an aircraft that Turkey is helping to build and planning to buy.

 Turkey’s purchase also contravenes U.S. legislation, known as Countering America’s Adversaries through Sanctions Act (CAATSA), which requires Washington to impose sanctions on countries which buy military equipment from Moscow.